 Girish Karnad Play

 After Strand four of us went to Rangashankara to watch ‘Bikhare Bimb’, a play by Girish Karnad, featuring Arundhati Nag.
 This is the first time I watched Arundhati perform.
 Though I always admired her for giving Bangalore a counterpart of Prithvi in Mumbai and NSD in Delhi.
 As expected the play was good.
 I was amazed by Arundhati’s performance.
 It was a single person play and she kept the audience engrossed for two hours, yes, single-handedly.
 Her experience in acting showed when she beautifully handled a forgotten dialogue and gave it a hilarious twist.
 My perception of her was a Kannadiga actor.
 But her Hindi pronunciation was flawless.
 It was nice to hear the ‘Shuddh’ Hindi after a long time.

 Like I mentioned in my ‘Vividh Bharti’ post, wish there were some more channels that kept the purity of a language intact, no matter what the language is.

-Other than this, wrote an ex-tempore poem while chatting with a friend and read few pages of the book I am reading.
-How would it be if all weekends were so fulfilling, and may be even a few weekdays, how often do we forget that weekdays are also days in our lives?
+Other than this, wrote an extempore poem while chatting with a friend.
+Read few pages of the book I am currently reading.
+How would it be if all weekends were so fulfilling?
+And maybe even a few weekdays, how often do we forget that weekdays are also days in our lives?

-Colorful Umbrella / Prasailing Image source – Shutterstock
+Colorful Umbrella / Parasailing Image source – Shutterstock